-Get all the information you need for planning a trip to Peru with the new edition of The Rough Guide to Peru, which was released at the very end of 2018 and remains the most up-to-date guidebook available to buy.
-Steph, the founder of Worldly Adventurer, was also one of the contributors.
+Get more inspiration with our guide for a two-week to two-month and get all the information you need for planning a trip to Peru with The Rough Guide to Peru, for which, Steph, the founder of Worldly Adventurer, was one of the contributors.

 If you’re considering visiting Peru and want to escape the crowds or just want expert advice about the best destinations, hotels, and activities to do during your vacation, check out the Worldly Adventurer travel planning service for a custom-made itinerary tailored exactly to you and your upcoming trip.